 If cold pitching has captured your interest, but you don’t know where to start.
 I dive into strategies for cold pitching with former LFA student, Dalaina Knight, in Episode 18, of the Live Free Podcast, Student Spotlight: Tips and tricks to cold call to land the right freelance clients.

 How Much Money Can You Make as a Virtual Assistant?

 An entry-level virtual assistant just starting generally can charge anywhere between $25-30/hour.
 As you gain more experience and knowledge, you can charge more with each client you sign, and eventually charge up to $40/hour.

 Looking to become a virtual assistant so that you can work from home?
-Download the free skills assessment to get started freelancing from home today as a virtual assistant!
+Download the free skills assessment to get started freelancing as a work at home virtual assistant!